LackOfUsernameIdeas/NutriFit/README.md

 # NutriFit

 > **Integrated web nutrition platform** focused on **AI-driven meal planning** that makes **two AI models — GPT-5.2 and Gemini 3.5 Flash — generate a truly personalized, nutritionally accurate meal plan**.
 It measures how far each model deviates from the user's defined limits, and compares their performance against each other through a dedicated **head-to-head AI comparison panel**.
 Body metrics (BMI, body fat %, lean mass, ideal weight) are calculated and tracked daily, supported by **nearly 40 interactive Chart.js statistics**.
-The project was developed alongside a **React Native mobile app** (NutriFitMobile repo) mirroring core web features
+The project was developed alongside a **React Native mobile app** (NutriFitMobile repository) mirroring core web features

 ---